sandraemry/biol501/graphics_homework.md

 explanation of new plots
 ------------------------

 The new graphs use boxplots instead of bar graphs.
 This makes it easier for readers to see the distribution of data by including each data point.
 It also makes the sample size clearer, which is not shown in the original graphs.
-Any outliers in the data are shown in red.
+Any outliers in the data are shown in green.